ballerabdude/Deep-Reinforcement-Learning-for-Developers/src/chapter03.md

         agent.update_epsilon()
         # Log the performance metrics for the episode
         log_performance(episode, total_reward, steps, agent.epsilon)

 ```

+Within each episode, the agent selects actions, updates its Q-values, and logs its performance.

+---

-In this code snippet, we have outlined the creation of a simple feedforward neural network model using PyTorch for approximating Q-values in the Gridworld environment.
+In this python application, we have outlined the creation of a simple feedforward neural network model using PyTorch for approximating Q-values in the Gridworld environment.
 The code includes a DQN agent that selects actions using an epsilon-greedy policy and stores experiences in a replay buffer.
 The `train_model` function updates the neural network's weights using sampled experiences to reduce the loss between predicted and target Q-values.

 Please note that this example is a simplified version of DQN.
 For practical and more complex scenarios, additional mechanisms like experience replay buffers with more sophisticated sampling techniques and separate target networks to stabilize the Q-value predictions are recommended.